-Veteran Democratic political strategist Donna Brazile is an adjunct professor, author, syndicated columnist, television political commentator, former Vice Chair for Civic Engagement and Voter Participation at the Democratic National Committee (DNC), and former chair of the DNC’s Voting Rights Institute.
-Currently, she is serving as Interim Chair of the Democratic National Committee.
+Veteran Democratic political strategist Donna Brazile is an adjunct professor, author, syndicated columnist, television political commentator, Vice Chair of Voter Registration and Participation at the Democratic National Committee, and former interim National Chair of the Democratic National Committee as well as the former chair of the DNC’s Voting Rights Institute.

-In addition to her work as an adjunct professor at Georgetown University, Ms. Brazile is the author of the best-selling memoir Cooking with Grease: Stirring the Pots in American Politics, syndicated newspaper columnist for Universal Uclick, a columnist for Ms. Magazine, a contributor to Essence Magazine’s 2016 coverage and O, The Oprah Magazine.
-She is also an on-air contributor to CNN, and ABC, where she regularly appears on the Sunday morning show This Week.
-She is especially pleased to have made three cameo appearances on CBS’s The Good Wife, and two cameo appearances on Netflix’s series House of Cards.
-She most recently appeared on BET’s Being Mary Jane.
+Author of the best-selling memoir Cooking with Grease: Stirring the Pots in American Politics, Ms. Brazile is an adjunct professor at Georgetown University, a syndicated newspaper columnist for Universal Uclick, a columnist for Ms. Magazine, and O, the Oprah Magazine, and ABC, where she regularly appears on ABC’s This Week.
+Her passion is acting; she has made two cameo appearances on CBS’s The Good Wife.
+Most recently, Donna has appeared on Netflix’s new series House of Cards.
 Ask her and she’ll tell you that acting, after all, is the key to success in politics.

-Ms. Brazile is the proud recipient of honorary doctorate degrees from Louisiana State University, North Carolina A&T State University, Grambling State University, Spellman College, LeMoyne Owen College, Northeastern Illinois University, Morehouse Medical College, Bethune Cookman University, Thomas Jefferson University, and Xavier University of Louisiana, the only historically Black, Catholic institution of higher education in the United States.
-To date, she has spoken at over 190 colleges and university throughout the nation.
+Ms. Brazile is the proud recipient of honorary doctorate degrees from Louisiana State University, North Carolina A&T State University, Grambling College, Northeastern Illinois University and Xavier University of Louisiana, the only historically Black, Catholic institution of higher education in the United States.

 Ms. Brazile is founder and managing director of Brazile & Associates LLC, a general consulting, grassroots advocacy, and training firm based in Washington, DC.